web2solutions/voodux/docs/README.md

 The VooduX's proposal is to cover the common lacks and mistakes in modern web applications development.
 It heavly opinionate on how to define a strong underlying architecture for the most common types of web softwares which relies mostly in `V-*` like libraries and frameworks such as `Vue` and `React`.

+#### What it does not?

+- It does not replace Redux, Mobx or Vuex.
+- It does not cares about how you manage your application state
+- It does not cares about which framework/library for `project standards` you use.
+Vue, React ...
+- It does not cares about the UI framework/library you use.
+Material UI, Boostrap, Sencha, DHTMLX, Dojo.

+#### What about is VooduX then?

-I like to see teams proud of being `TDD driven` teams.
-We love to see team proud of `Translating pixel-perfect designs from Figma`, we do really are fascinated about good `User Xperiences`.
+It is good to see teams proud of being `TDD driven` teams.
+It is amazing to see team proud of `Translating pixel-perfect designs from Figma`, it is really are fascinating to be exposed to new and good `User Xperiences`.
+Horses flying and 3D rotating on screen, big red error messages on giant rounded number form field when user tries to type a string value inside.

 But several web development teams are mistakenly focusing on some `industry and marketers expectation standards` and negleting the main `techonology proposal` which is to make every one life better and easier and to reduce costs.
 When I say `make every one life better and easier`, I'm talking about those ones which are going to consume the technology.

 The most common problem is some companies are looking to (front end) web resources as `marketing tools` and not like what they really could be: `well architected software products`.

 In some other cases, industries are heavily focusing on specific pieces of the process, under a totaly focused on a `Software Engineering` field influenced perspective, rather than prior scoping a overall product plan, flavoured on a `System Information` field perspective.

-Sometimes part of the project process is rock solid, but the final product are lacking in simple things.
+Sometimes part of the project process is rock solid, but the final product is lacking in simple things.
 I saw large financial applications that when opened on multiple browser tabs, and if you add a new data in tab one, all other tabs stays dumb.
 If I went to another tab, the new data was not there.

-Please don't get us wrong. `We are not reinventing any wheels`.
-We are just leveraging well stabilished paradigms and methodologies like `Entity Relationship`, `Data Entities`, `Actors`, `Objects`, `RAD`, `Component Engineering`, `Messaging Patterns`, `2-way data flow over an Event Driven Architecture`, `Data Caching` so on and so forth, to delivery agile produced sotware MVPs that scales since from it initial days.

 We really love `State Management` libraries and we use them on daily basis.
 But we don't agree to the assumption that `Application State Management` does the same as a `Application Data Management` abstraction suposedly does.
 Simply because the `application data size` might considerable grows.

 We like to think in a scenario where the `Application State Management` abstraction handles `pieces` of data that are curenlty being used in the screen at the present moment.
 But it does not means you should not have another pieces of data being `underlying handled by some other manner` behind the scenes.

+Please don't get us wrong. `We are not reinventing any wheels`.
+We are just leveraging well stabilished paradigms and methodologies like `Entity Relationship`, `Data Entities`, `Actors`, `Objects`, `RAD`, `Component Engineering`, `Messaging Patterns`, `2-way data flow over an Event Driven Architecture`, `Data Caching` so on and so forth, to delivery agile produced sotware MVPs that scales since from it initial days.

 Supose the `server - back end` emits a [`Server Event Message`](https://developer.mozilla.org/pt-BR/docs/Web/API/Server-sent_events/Using_server-sent_events) to connected clients with the following info: